gabrivoy/statistical-learning-python/ch2-statistical-learning-intro/conceptual.md

 (d) The variance of the error terms, i.e. $\sigma^{2} = Var(\epsilon)$ is extremely high.

-**Awnser**: In this case, with a higher base variance, our models with higher flexibility would probably *overfit* our training data, so a **less flexible approach** would be my choice here.
+**Answer**: In this case, with a higher base variance, our models with higher flexibility would probably *overfit* our training data, so a **less flexible approach** would be my choice here.

 ## Exercise 2